lajanki/letter_randomizer/README.md

 # letter_randomizer
-Creates randomized letters by reading input from Twitter.
+Creates randomized letters by filling templates with user input.

 ## Description

-A Python script that fills letter templates by reading input from Twitter.
-The script first reads a filled letter from file, randomly selects words to mark as blanks and asks for user input on Twitter to fill the blanks.
-Uses Python's nltk module to keep track of which type of word should fill which blank.
+A Python script that generates various types of letters by randomly selecting words to mark as blanks and then fill the blanks with words of the same class as the original word.
+Words are categorized into classes such as verbs, nouns and adjectives using the nltk module.

 The script is divided into two modules by functionality:
- * letters.py is in charge of creating and filling the letter template, while
+ * letters.py is in charge of reading templates and generating randomized letters, while
- * bot.py handles Twitter interaction
+ * twitterbot.py handles Twitter interaction and sends the generated file to a dedicated web page at http://lajanki.mbnet.fi/letters/

-The bot is set up to perform several input queries per template.
-The bot's current status as well as the template's current status is stored in Pickle encoded files.

 ## Requirements